Paul Gosselin (1979)

 This book is concerned with the most intimate of the narrative sciences, paleoanthropology.
 It addresses a group of classic texts in paleoanthropology beginning in the generation of Charles Darwin.
 It asks what happens if we look at these texts as narratives, leaving aside issues of truth or justification.
 What it finds is that these texts are determined as much by traditional narrative frameworks as by material evidence."

-In a discussion on the work of evolutionary biologists, in contrast to hard sciences such as physics, Ernst Mayr, one of the twentieth century's most prestigious biologists notes (1997):
+In a discussion on the work of evolutionary biologists, in contrast to hard sciences such as physics, Ernst Mayr, one of the twentieth century's most prestigious biologists noted (1997):

 "Biologists have to study all the known facts relating to the particular problem, infer all sorts of consequences from the reconstructed constellations of factors, and then attempt to construct a scenario to explain the observed facts of this particular case.
 In other words, they construct a historical narrative."